Louisville police and soldiers return fire, killing man

 Chief Steve Conrad confirmed the shooting happened around 12:15 a.m. outside a food market on West Broadway, where police and the National Guard had been called to break up a large group of people gathering in defiance of the city’s curfew.

 Someone fired a shot at them and both soldiers and officers returned fire, the chief said.
-It was unclear if the person killed is the one who fired at the law enforcers, several “persons of interest” were being interviewed, he said.
+It was unclear if the person killed is the one who fired at the law enforcers.
+Several “persons of interest” were being interviewed, he said.

 News outlets showed video taken by someone in a car parked at a gas station.
 It recorded the sound of bullets being fired as groups of police and national guard soldiers crouched behind cars.

-Gov. Andy Beshear said he authorized state police to independently investigate the shooting.
-Beshear also said Louisville police and guardsmen were fired on while dispersing a crowd.
+Gov. Andy Beshear said he authorized state police to independently investigate Monday morning’s shooting, which he said happened as police and guardsmen were fired on while dispersing a crowd.

-“LMPD (Louisville Metro Police) and the Kentucky National Guard returned fire, resulting in a death,” the governor said in a statement.
+Last week, before the Kentucky National Guard was mobilized, seven people were wounded when gunshots erupted during a protest in downtown Louisville.
+Police said none of the seven, who are recovering, were shot by police.
+They have not announced any arrests.

+Protesters have been demanding justice for Breonna Taylor, who was killed in her home in Louisville.
+The 26-year-old EMT was shot eight times by narcotics detectives who knocked down her front door.
+No drugs were found in the home.